-Elderly is one of the main factors for natural knee roughness, but it can also be caused by young adults.
+Aging is one of the main factors for natural knee roughness, but it can also be in young adults.

 In some cases, knee roughness is a genetic disease, while in others it appears due to injury, infection, or even weight gain and inappropriate body exercises.

-In this article, we will answer your questions regarding symptoms of knee roughness, degrees of infection, symptoms of each condition, and appropriate treatment method.
+In this article, we will answer your questions regarding symptoms of knee pain, degrees of infection, symptoms of each condition, and appropriate treatments.

 Symptoms of knee roughness

-Is a condition in which the natural lining between the joints called cartilage fades when this occurs under the joints of the joint bones more together, the cartilage does not absorb shocks as in the normal case and the friction leads to pain, swelling, stiffness and decreased mobility, and sometimes the formation of bone spurs and this is called knee roughness.
+This roughness condition in which the natural lining between the joints called cartilage fades when this occurs under the joint bones together, it does not absorb shocks as in the normal case and the friction leads to pain, swelling, stiffness and decreased mobility, and sometimes the formation of bone spurs.

 Degrees of knee roughness

-The degrees of knee roughness vary between normal, simple, moderate, and severe depending on the symptoms shown, here is a look at the degrees of knee roughness and the method of treatment:
+The degrees of roughness vary between normal, simple, moderate, and severe depending on the symptoms shown, here is a look at the degrees and the method of treatment:

-When there are no signs of osteoporosis or knee roughness, it is classified as stage 0, which is the normal health of the knee, with no known weakness, signs of joint damage or any knee roughness, and you do not need treatment for it.
+When there are no signs of osteoporosis or surface roughness, it is classified as stage 0, which is the normal health of the knee, with no known weakness, signs of joint damage, or any roughness, and you do not need treatment for your knee.

-In the first stage, knee roughness develops into slight wear at the end of the knee joints.
+In the first stage, the knee disease develops into slight wear at the end of the knee.

 However, at this point, you are not likely to feel pain or discomfort.

-Orthopedics may not recommend any treatment for these symptoms of knee roughness, however, they may recommend nutritional supplements and regular exercise.
+Orthopedics may not recommend any treatment however, they may recommend nutritional supplements and regular exercise.

-In stage 2 where diagnostic or x-ray images of knee joints appear to increase wear, people begin to feel joint pain.
+In stage 2 where diagnostic or x-ray images of the knee appear to increase wear, people begin to feel pain.

-Usually, the patient feels that the area surrounding the knee joints is too solid and causes him discomfort, especially when sitting for a long time, or after getting up in the morning or after exercise and these are some symptoms of knee.
+Usually, the patient feels that the area surrounding the knee joints is too solid and causes him discomfort, especially when sitting for a long time, or after getting up in the morning or after exercise and these are some symptoms.

-Although cartilage and soft tissues are still at a healthy size, there is some degree of erosion, and when your doctor detects knee roughness at this early stage, it is easier to follow a plan to stop the development of knee roughness, as there are various non-drug treatments to help relieve pain and discomfort caused by this light phase.
+Although cartilage and soft tissues are still at a healthy size, there is some degree of erosion, and when your doctor detects the roughness knee disease at this early stage, it is easier to follow a plan to stop the development of roughness, as there are various non-drug treatment a discomfort caused by this light phase.

-Many patients with knee roughness are advised to take a rigorous system of exercise to increase joint stability, use knee braces, or a special type of shoe to protect the knee from stress.
+Many patients are advised to take a rigorous system of exercise to increase joint stability, use knee braces, or a special type of shoe to protect the knees from stress.